kljupko/obsidianavi/obsidianavi/obsidianavi_sample_vault/Notes/Understanding the Config File.md

 This file tells Navi how to behave — what to scan, what to ignore, what metadata to use, and how to format its output.

-You can edit it manually, or use CLI options to update it safely.
+You can edit it manually (assuming you can find it), or use CLI options to update it safely.
 Here’s what each section means:

 ---